kharlamovd/File-Manager/README.md

 # File-Manager
-Windows file manager written in Java with the help of Swing and using multi-thread technologies Import this code to your IDE, compile and use for your purposes.
+Windows file manager written in Java with the help of Swing and using multi-thread technologies<br>
+Import this code to your IDE, compile and use for your purposes.
 <br><strong>Don't forget to include gson library!</strong> (<a href="https://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse" target="_blank">how-to</a>)